badboyku/microfrontend-template/README.md

 # microfrontend-template
-This is a template app for creating a micro-frontend react app with typescript/javascript support.
+This is a template for creating a micro-frontend react app with typescript/javascript support.